 – Most smooth muscles are involuntary.

-- This type of muscle is somewhat different then the two previously mentioned.
+– This type of muscle is somewhat different than the two previously mentioned.

 Control of Muscle Contraction

 – Neuromuscular junctions are the site where motor neurons attach to muscle.

 – Acetycholine (Neurotransmitter) is released from the axon portion of a nerve cell

 – Action potential is reached at a synapse.

 – The Acetycholine crosses the synapse and causes a electrical charge.

 – This charge is the result of Acetycholine binding to a receptor.